calmm-js/documentation/introduction-to-calmm.md

 // first of names <value> Markus
 ```

-Note that the `.lens` method of atoms and lensed atoms does not create *new*
+Note that the `lens` method of atoms and lensed atoms does not create *new*
 mutable state, it merely creates a reference to existing state, namely to the
 state, represented as an immutable data structure, being referred to by the root
 atom.
-This means that we can regard the `.lens` method as a referentially
+This means that we can regard the `lens` method as a referentially
 transparent function.

 #### Editable lists